Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Application to the two-dimensional transverse field Ising model

 \subsection{Zero transverse field}

-We first consider the case of $g \to 0$, in which the model reduces to the classical Ising model and hence the fundamental problem mentioned above is absent.
-We will confirm that the SE is advantages over the GCE even in this case.
+We first consider the case of $g = 0$, in which the model reduces to the classical Ising model and hence the fundamental problem mentioned above is absent.
+We will show that the SE is advantages over the {\CE} even in this case.